 1941 Father Anton Piëch became head of the Volkswagenwerk, the factory that produced the Porsche designed VW Kübelwagens and Schwimmwagens for the army.

-1946 July, uncle Ferry was released from jail to bring money to bail out the others.
+In July, 1946 uncle Ferry was released from jail to bring money to bail out the others.

-1947 August 1, father and grandfather were liberated.
+August 1, 1947 his father and grandfather were liberated.

-1951 January 30, grandfather and engineering genius Ferdinand Porsche died.
+On January 30, 1951 his grandfather and engineering genius Ferdinand Porsche died.

-1963 April 1, Piëch started working at Porsche, a company founded by his grandfather and co-founded by his father.
+On April 1, 1963 Piëch started working at Porsche, a company founded by his grandfather and co-founded by his father.

 1967 July 11, the new 907 was introduced at Le Mans.
 As suggested by Ferdinand Piëch, the position of the driver was moved from the traditional left (as in German road cars) to the right as this gave advantages on the predominantly clockwise race tracks.
 Porsche did very well at Le Mans, taking 5th place with their 2-litre 907 against the 7-litre GT40s and 4-litre Ferraris that took the first four places.
 907 was made in three versions: 907 LH (long-tail) 2.0, 907 K (short-tail) 2.0 and the 907 K 2.2 (8-cylinder).
 The brake discs of the 907 were vented.